steelkiwi/SKLocalizable/README.md

 }
 ```

-## 3 Components
+## 3. Components

 `Localizable` protocol is just a list of required methods for localization.
-It doesn't used directly because of external module.
+It isn't used directly because of external module.

-`UIView` implement methods from `Localizable` protocol, so any it's subclass can expand localization functionality
+`UIView` implement methods from `Localizable` protocol, so any of it's subclasses can expand localization functionality

 ### 3.1 Componentes, localized out of the box

-There are exist already localized components:
+There exist components that are already localized:

 - UILabel - `text`
 - UIButton - `title`
 - UITextField - `placeholder`
 - UIViewController - `title`

-All mentioned components implements required method `localize` in which they set localized text to corresponding property in required way.
+All mentioned components implement required method `localize` in which they set localized text to corresponding property in a required way.

 Example of UILabel implementation: